Lesson 9: Working with Multiple Worksheets

 - Insert a new worksheet, and rename it Q1 Summary.

 - Create a copy of the Expenses Summary worksheet by right-clicking the tab.
-Do not just copy and paste the content of the worksheet into a new worksheet.
+Don't just copy and paste the content of the worksheet into a new worksheet.

 - Change the color of the January tab to blue and the color of the February tab to red.